sarang-goswami/SampleWebAPI-Master/README.md

 # SampleWebAPI-Master
-A simple web api in C# to show a get request
+An example in C# to showcase use of Areas, Web API and LINQ and decorating the methods.